 Shellburg Falls Recreational Area has a small campground with four campsites.
 There are no overnight fees required.
 The campground has a hand pump well, picnic tables, fire rings, grills, restroom, and trash service.
 The campground is accessible to vehicles from May through October and closed the rest of the year.

 Stasel Falls Trails

 After crossing the bridge over Shellburg Creek, hike up 0.2 miles on Shellburg Road until the road begins to head uphill and to the left.
-On the left you will see sign for August Mountain Trail and just accross the road on the right you will find a trail between large boulders.
+On the left, you will see the sign for August Mountain Trail and just across the road on the right you will find a trail between large boulders.
 As the trail itself branches out, take the left footpath that leads to the top of the 125-foot Stasel Falls.
-Only short 0.15-mile walk and you will hear and see the cascading waterfall.
+Walk 0.15-mile and you will hear and see the cascading waterfall.
 Stasel Falls features a freestanding basalt pillar.

 This trail isn't very well maintained and the viewpoint is located on an unprotected cliff, so it isn't recommended for children and inexperienced hikers.